 * * *

 Returning now to David Hutniak’s assertion that only “a portion” of capital expenditures can be recovered through an ARI in B.C., this is true in Manitoba, but not in B.C.
-In Manitoba, only one-third to one-eighth of capital expenditures can be recovered, depending on the type of capital investment made.
+In Manitoba, only one-eighth to one-third of capital expenditures can be recovered, depending on the type of capital investment made.
 In B.C., renters are liable for 100 per cent of the landlord’s eligible expenditures.

 It’s also the case that in Manitoba, a landlord’s rent revenue is considered in one part of the four-part formula for above guideline increases.
 It’s not as though the landlord must prove he experiences a deficit – that he’s actually in need of an AGI in order to perform the repairs or upgrades – but revenue is at least taken into account.
 In B.C., revenue is not considered at all when a landlord applies for an ARI.